 I strongly recommend getting a drive back from Dharapani instead.

-There is no public bus between Dharapani and Beshi Sahar but you will find frequently running local jeeps with the cost ranging from USD 20 to USD 25 per person depending on several factors.
-From Beshi Sahar, local jeep to Kathmandu would cost USD 10 to USD 15 per person.
+There is no public bus between Dharapani and Beshi Sahar, but you will find frequently running local jeeps with the cost ranging from USD 20 to USD 25 per person, depending on several factors.
+From Beshi Sahar, a local jeep to Kathmandu would cost USD 10 to USD 15 per person.

-For those who are willing to spend more money in exchange for a faster and more comfortable trip, there is private jeep option which will cost from USD 200 to USD 250 anywhere from Dharapani or Taal to Beshi Sahar.
-Jeeps in this section are hardcore Indian manufactured jeeps and some of them can fit up to twelve people.
-With a much better road condition from Beshi Sahar to either Kathmandu or Pokhara, you’ll have one more transportation option to choose which is the small mini coaster.
-From Beshi Sahar to Kathmandu, the prices range between USD 100 and USD 250 depending on modes of transportation: car, jeep or coaster.
+For those who are willing to spend more money in exchange for a faster and more comfortable trip, there is a private jeep option which will cost from USD 200 to USD 250 anywhere from Dharapani or Taal to Beshi Sahar.
+Jeeps in this section are hardcore Indian manufactured, some of which can fit up to twelve people.
+With a much better road conditions from Beshi Sahar to either Kathmandu or Pokhara, you’ll have one more transportation option: the small mini coaster.
+From Beshi Sahar to Kathmandu, the prices range between USD 100 and USD 250 depending on modes of transportation: car, jeep, or coaster.

 3. Guide cost for Manaslu circuit and Tsum valley

-The guide is compulsory, or someone with a guide license and he or she can be your porter as well.
-Government rule state minimum of two trekkers, a guide and a local agency to do Manaslu Trek.
-Please note freelance individual guide cannot issue your permit nor can you do it yourself independently.
-Being a circuit trek, it is not feasible to get the guide in trailhead.
+The guide is compulsory, or someone with a guide license and he or can be your porter as well.
+Government rules state a minimum of two trekkers, a guide, and a local agency to do Manaslu Trek.
+Please note individual freelance guides cannot issue your permit, nor can you do it yourself independently.
+Being a circuit trek, it is not feasible to get the guide at the trailhead.
 So you have to hire a guide for the entire trek plus two additional travel days with his or her transport to and from Kathmandu.
 Insurance of guide is also compulsory.

-Depending on the guide’s experience and skill, cost varies greatly.
-If they speak your language they cost almost double compared to regular English speaking guides.
+Depending on the guide’s experience and skill, the cost varies greatly.
+If they speak your language, they cost almost double compared to regular English-speaking guides.
 It ranges between USD 25 and 40 per day for a guide.
-With 25 USD you will get a trainee guide who has a license, can speak good enough English to communicate and knows the trail.
+With 25 USD, you will get a trainee guide who has a license, can speak good enough English to communicate, and knows the trail.
 Some can help share the weight of your backpack up to 8 or 10 Kg.
 In the meantime, an average guide will charge between USD 30 and USD 40.
 And at USD 40 per day, you will get someone really excellent in all aspects.

 4. Porter cost for Manaslu circuit and Tsum valley

 If you are young on your knees, it is completely fine to do the trek without the porter.
 However, it’s not a bad idea at all to hire one.
 You can have all the freedom to enjoy the trek with less luggage burden while helping contribute to the local economy.
-There is no such weight limitation for the porter, especially on a camping trip.
+The porter has no such weight limitation, especially on a camping trip.

-But for teahouse 22 kilos is set as the maximum limit.
+But for the teahouse, 22 kilos is set as the maximum limit.
 Apart from this, the porters will have their own small packs.
 So try to make it as light as possible.
-A porter will cost somewhere between USD 20 and USD 25 per day with all expenses and insurance covered except for transport.
+A porter will cost between USD 20 and USD 25 per day, with all expenses and insurance covered except transport.

 5. Food and accommodation cost

-Minimum allocation for three basic meals and accommodation per day should be from USD 25 to 30.
-Always carry some extra money, they do not accept the card, nor do they have ATM.
+The minimum allocation for three basic meals and daily accommodation should be from USD 25 to 30.
+Always carry some extra money; they do not accept the card or have ATMs.
 Some may accept foreign currency but at a low exchange rate.

 Other than that daily expenses you should allocate is USD 10 per person.
-Gas run hot shower is available at some places at USD 2.5 to 4 each.
-Minimal cost for phone or camera charging is USD 1 or can be USD 2 depending on where you are.
+Gas run hot showers are available at USD 2.5 to 4 each.
+The minimum cost for phone or camera charging is USD 1 or USD 2, depending on where you are.
 Service is mostly available except for Dharmasala and Samdo.

 6. Food and Accommodation in Kathmandu

-On average a good meal will cost somewhere in between USD 8 to 12 including one main course and drink in a good restaurant in Thamel.
-Fancy dining option is also available and expects the price range between USD 15 and 20.
+On average, a good meal costs between USD 8 to 12, including one main course and a drink in a good restaurant in Thamel.
+A fancy dining option is also available, and the expected price range is between USD 15 and 20.